 d) Provision for inspection by the Local Planning Authority.

-The strategy as approved shall be constructed and completed in accordance with the approved plans/specification and the approved programme for their phased delivery.
+The strategy for each phase as approved shall be constructed and completed in accordance with the approved plans/specification for their phased delivery, unless an alternative programme is agreed in writing by the Local Planning Authority pursuant to this condition.

 Reason: In order to manage foul water drainage, maintenance and efficient use and management of water within the site, to ensure the quality of the water leaving the site and to manage the connections to the wider drainage network.
 In accordance with Policies ESD6 and 7 of the Cherwell Local Plan Part 1 2011-2031 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.